 Seek an appropriate massage therapist

 It is important to seek care from a certified prenatal massage therapist.
-Certified therapists have received training beyond the national standards for massage therapists and know how to address specific pregnancy and massage needs and sensitive areas of the body.
+Certified therapists have received training beyond the national standards for massage therapists and know how to address specific pregnancy and massage needs.
+They are aware of how to position you safely and prevent strain to the uterine ligaments.
+They are also able to watch for symptoms of blood clots and varicose veins.

-Women with the following conditions should speak with a health care provider prior to receiving a massage:
+Women who have recently experienced bleeding, pre-term contractions, or have any of the following conditions should speak with a health care provider prior to receiving a massage:

 - High risk pregnancy